campbell000/blog/content/articles/play-this-eternal-sonata.md

 * The chemistry between the characters during cutscenes and random conversations ("skits" in Tales parlance).
 * An interesting narrative premise (in theory)

 But as a cohesive whole, the game is poorly designed, frustrating, and at times, disrespectful to the player.
-While I could spend a lot of time talking about the things I didn't like I'll narrow it down to one main critiques: **a linear experience with no hook**
+While I could spend a lot of time talking about the things I didn't like I'll narrow it down to one main : **a linear experience with no hook**

 "Linear" RPGs, or ones that restrict exploration and player freedom, get a bad rap in Western circles.
 We're used to huge, open-ended RPGs that actively encourage exploring and getting diverted off the main path (Elder Scrolls, Fallout, etc).
 As a result, we tend to complain when RPGs restrict our freedom.
 JRPGs, on the other hand, tend to be more-guided experiences (although this is changing).